Below we have provided a list of Frequently Asked Questions (FAQs) to assist in answering any questions you may have.

 Regular light bulbs can be disposed of in the regular trash.

-CFL and Flourescent Light Bulbs both may be recycled here at the Waste Authority.
+CFL and Fluorescent Light Bulbs both may be recycled here at the Waste Authority.

 CFL bulbs are free.
 We charge a fee for fluorescent light bulbs based on the length of the bulb.
 See our bulb recycling page for more information.

 The Waste Authority offers an electronic drop-off program.
-Drop-off hours are Monday through Friday from 8:30 am to 4:00 pm.
+Drop-off hours are Monday through Friday from 8:30 am to 4:00 pm and proof of residency is required.
 Visit our electronic recycling page to view a list of the items we accept.
-Please call ahead if you need assistance unloading your items.

 Periodically look for pharmaceutical drop-off events that are held in the county.
 If you miss one, take your needles and/or old medications and drop them into a laundry container, seal the lid with duct tape, wrap in 2 plastic bags, and dispose into the regular trash.